 I stopped collecting because it didn’t produce the results I wanted.
 Instead, I increasingly shifted my focus to writing notes in my own voice, to keep my interpretations of texts in a condensed form, and to have them available at all times instead of making the texts themselves easy to find.
 This produces far better results, because a note you wrote yourself is tailored to your own patterns of thought, making it easier to work with it in the future.
 Your own notes require less energy when you read and make sense of them than re-visiting the original source would.

-I agree with his idea that we collect our own words and ideas to provide clarity to ourselves later.
+I agree with his idea that we collect our own words and ideas to provide clarity to ourselves later (not to mention another significant outcome: to avoid plagiarism).
 For the sake of learning, what matters more is not a copy of the information studied, but our summary of it.
 Not all of my notes are clear to my future self, but with a quick look at the source I recall what I was getting at.
-Of course, being faithful to the author’s intent matters: with our notes we keep a reference to the source.
+Of course, being faithful to the author’s intent matters: even Tietze keeps a reference to the source with his notes.

 Preserving source information in place of note-taking is not helpful for learning.
 My own notes are a record of my engagement.
 They not only convey the meaning of the information, but also its significance.